ccgoller/eln/student-guidelines/01-getting-started.md

 4. Click on the “Fork” icon on the left side of the page:
 <img width="1052" height="543" alt="Make your first commit - Step 4" src="https://github.com/user-attachments/assets/5ebdc3ea-0c6f-4182-ab9c-9f833ced5534" />

 5. Save the changes you want to commit.
 They will be shown by the name of the file (lab notebook) you just edited.
-Click the plus icon:
+Click the plus icon.
+This will move the file from the "Changes" tab to the "Staged Changes".
 <img width="303" height="203" alt="1st commit - step 5" src="https://github.com/user-attachments/assets/0fb6be3e-2b97-4ea8-b177-06737440d602" />

+Keep in mind that only staged changes can be committed and pushed to GitHub; all other changes that were not added will not be saved.

 6. Click the drop-down menu and click the “Commit & Push” option.
 The commit option saves the changes on your computer, and the Push option saves the changes in your GitHub repository.
+Type a message in the Text box above the "Commit" button; this is used to describe the changes you just made. **If you forgot to type a message, follow Step 7.**
 <img width="459" height="282" alt="1st commit - step 6" src="https://github.com/user-attachments/assets/7fb3463d-cf76-476a-917e-1c98480e00ae" />

 7. VS Code will prompt you to write a description of the changes you made.
 This helps you keep track of the changes you've made in the notebook.
 Feel free to add a small description and then click Commit: